-• recommended that the SMD and Commission take into account the analysis contained in SC20-MI-WP-07 including the following when considering target reference points for bigeye and yellowfin tuna:

-a) Based on the 2023 stock assessment for yellowfin, the miscellaneous fisheries are estimated to account for approximately 37% of the impact on the spawning potential over the period 2016-2018 (see Table 5 of WCPFC20-2023-16), but recent catch for yellowfin is higher.

-b) Based on the analysis in SC20-MI-WP-07, the CMM 2023-01 objectives for yellowfin and bigeye tuna cannot both be met simultaneously - if precisely achieved for one stock, the other will be above or below that level.
+- recommended that the SMD and Commission take into account the analysis ... including the following when considering target reference points for bigeye and yellowfin tuna: - Based on the 2023 stock assessment for yellowfin, the miscellaneous fisheries are estimated to account for approximately 37% of the impact on the spawning potential over the period 2016-2018 (see Table 5 of WCPFC20-2023-16), but recent catch for yellowfin is higher. - Based on the analysis in SC20-MI-WP-07, the CMM 2023-01 objectives for yellowfin and bigeye tuna cannot both be met simultaneously - if precisely achieved for one stock, the other will be above or below that level.